 Number Theory (3, Even Fall) A study of divisibility, congruence, quadratic reciprocity, arithmetic functions, diophantine equations, and introductory elements of algebraic number theory.
 The course will include the application of number theory to real-world problems.
-(Prerequisite: MATH 2030 or consent of the instructor) [Fall 2016 last offering]
+(Prerequisite: MATH 2030 or consent of the instructor)

 Mathematical Statistics with Probability (3) A study of probability, random variables and their distributions, estimation, statistical inference, regression and correlation, and the analysis of variance.
 The concepts in this course will be applied to the experimental process.
-(Prerequisite: MATH 2530) [No longer offered]
+(Prerequisite: MATH 2530)